Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Introduction

 Automatic vessel segmentation is a challenging problem, given that the vascular networks are complex multi-level tree structures with high variability in local geometry, curvature, and radius, which further varies across modalities and subjects.
 Recently, various deep learning (DL) based techniques have been proposed for various segmentation tasks of tube-like structures~\cite{guo2020sa,tetteh2018deepvesselnet,SoomroReview2019}.
 Training supervised DL algorithms requires many annotated images, which is particularly laborious for complex tube-like structures.
 Due to the lack of a large-scale annotated dataset to train a supervised method, \emph{unsupervised} vessel segmentation methods are still popular, and there is a growing interest in deploying {DL-based} \emph{unsupervised} and \emph{self-supervised} methods~\cite{taleb20203d,zhou2019models}.

 An unsupervised pipeline specially designed for vessel segmentation varies across modalities and image dimensionality (e.g., 2D retinography~\cite{fraz2012blood} and 3D thoracic CT~\cite{rudyanto2014comparing}).
 Most state-of-the-art pipelines rely on hand-crafted features based on different variants of classical Hessian-based scale-space filters~\cite{frangi,hessian,sato}.
 Achieving state-of-the-art results requires post-processing using different techniques such as particle sampling~\cite{estepar2013computed} and region growing~\cite{yu2008multiscale} with several design choices for each step with their corresponding hyper-parameters.
 Such design renders the procedure problem-specific and not transferable across domains.
-In contrast, we propose an end-to-end unsupervised vessel segmentation model that generalizes across modalities and dimensions and reduce the performance gap between supervised and unsupervised approaches.
+In contrast, we propose an end-to-end unsupervised vessel segmentation model that generalizes across modalities and dimensions.

-Our work is inspired by the matched filter response (MFR) method~\cite{chaudhuri1989detection} and scale-space approaches.
-Those methods model the vessel as piece-wise linear segments and use multiple Gaussian kernels to identify vessel-like structures.
+Our work is inspired by the matched filter response (MFR) method~\cite{chaudhuri1989detection} and scale-space approaches \cite{estepar2012computational}.
+These methods model the vessel as piece-wise linear segments and use multiple Gaussian kernels to identify vessel-like structures.
 Our approach is a modern adaptation of MFR and scale-space using a fully convolutional network (FCN).
 This paper's central idea is to model the vessel with a \emph{flow} which defines a continuous path; the profile of the tube-like structure matches with expected \emph{template} as we \emph{walk} along with the flow.
 We use the notion of walking along with the flow as an inductive bias for a self-supervised method that learns the set of optimal features.
 The FCN architecture, which is used to infer the flow, naturally processes the image in a multi-scale fashion.